Ganesh-447/Ganesh-447/README.md

 ### Project 2: API Automation

-This project focuses on automating API testing for the Restful Booker app, allowing users to perform booking, retrieving information, updating, and deleting data using authorization, used all HTTP methods.
+This project focuses on automating API testing for the Restful Booker app, allowing users to perform booking, retrieving information, updating, and deleting data using authorization, used Request Module with python.

 **Key Features:**
 - **Technologies/Libraries Used:**